eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 This cycle aims to trace 228 MB (239,014,924B) during the concurrent increment.
 If the concurrent increment is interrupted by a card cleaning threshold value before it traces all 228 MB, the final STW increment completes the tracing during the STW pause.

 <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** To analyze specific parts of a cycle, you can search for the elements that mark a specific increment of the cycle.
 For example, you can search for the <concurrent-global-final> element to locate the final increment of the `gencon` global cycle.
-See the details of a particular cycle, such as the [`gencon` Global Cycle](./vgclog.md/#global-gc-cycle), to determine the element names for particular STW or concurrent GC increments or operations.
+See the details of a particular cycle, such as the [`gencon` global cycle](./vgclog.md/#global-gc-cycle), to determine the element names for particular STW or concurrent GC increments or operations.

 The next element recorded in the log, the `<exclusive-start>`element, records the start of an STW pause: